 When children say ‘I’m bored Mom,’ look around the room and understand that this is a statement that makes no sense.
 There are lots of things for your kids to do in your home, so allow them to find a way to be entertained.
 Don’t fix it.
 Don’t solve it.
 Don’t direct them.
 Instead, smile…and walk away.

 And understand…it’s their job in this fortunate world they live in…to find their happiness.
 Give this some time, and you will see that they get better at it.
 BUT only, if we stop trying so hard!

-Coping with disappointments are a critical life skill to develop.
+Coping with disappointments is a critical life skill to develop.

 As with all positive changes, growth is seen over time.
-When you make these adjustments, you will see a turn around that happens within weeks, as a more resilient and a happier child emerges.
+When you make these adjustments, you will see a turnaround that happens within weeks, as a more resilient and happier child emerges.